 H.E.
 Ling Rinpoche at the Abbey

-We are excited that His Eminence the 7th Kyabje Yongzin Ling Rinpoche will visit the Abbey September 4-6.
+We are excited that His Eminence the 7th Kyabje Yongzin Ling Rinpoche will visit the Abbey!
+Rinpoche arrives on Tuesday, September 4 and departs on Thursday, September 6.

 Rinpoche will give a two-session teaching on Wednesday, September 5 on “A Song of the Four Mindfulnesses” by Kelsang Gyatso, the 7th Dalai Lama.